 - Are vomiting red blood or blood that looks like coffee grounds

 - Are passing black, tarry or bloody stools

 The exact cause of Barrett's esophagus isn't known.
-Most people with Barrett's esophagus have long-standing GERD, many have no reflux symptoms, a condition often called "silent reflux."
+While many people with Barrett's esophagus have long-standing GERD, many have no reflux symptoms, a condition often called "silent reflux."

 Factors that increase your risk of Barrett's esophagus include: